curtcox/Viewer/upload_templates/contents/formdown_showcase.md

   side-by-side on larger screens.

 > **Tip:** Viewer automatically converts ` ```formdown` fences into live embeds
-> and appends the Formdown.dev loader script, so the published page renders the
+> and appends the Formdown.net Vanilla JS loader, so the published page renders
-> interactive form rather than a static code sample.
+> the interactive form rather than a static code sample.